-If you have sustained a hand injury due to someone else’s negligence, there are a number of things you can do that can help building a claims case, such as:
+If you have sustained a hand injury due to someone else’s negligence, there are a number of things you can do that can help build hand injury claims, such as:

-- Gettin Medical Assistance – Get your hand injury checked and treated by a medical professional first and foremost.
-Obviously for health reasons this is the most important thing to do particularly if your injury is severe.
+- Getting Medical Assistance – Get your hand injury checked and treated by a medical professional first and foremost.
+Obviously, for health reasons, this is the most important thing to do particularly if your injury is severe.
 But also, due to the fact that compensation claims amounts are heavily influenced by the type and severity of any injury sustained, having a proper diagnosis will help to ensure that you receive the compensation relative to your injury and suffering.

 - Witnesses – Having witness statements that back up your claim can be really good for strengthening your case, therefore, if there were any witnesses to the accident or incident where you got injured, try to take down their contact details.

 - Expenses – Keep the receipts of any expenses, such as medical, travel or childcare, that is of a direct consequence of your injury.
 These can be included in your claim, but proof of expenditure will be required.

 - Diary of Events – Keep a note of everything that occurred when you suffered your injury, also try to include a record of the level of pain you experienced and the resulting day to day problems you had to face because of your injury, such as not being able to go to work or drive, get washed and dressed by yourself etc.